 Wayfinder: Supply Chain Careers for Women

-In an industry that has traditionally been a male domain, Wayfinder is trying to change the status quo.
-We believe that achieving a better gender balance in supply chains will result in more successful business.
+In an industry that is a traditionally male domain, Wayfinder is trying to change the status quo.
+We believe that achieving a better gender balance in supply chains will result in business that is more successful.
 Our approach is built on two core pillars:

 - Increasing visibility, tackling the industry image problem head-on, and breaking down industry stereotypes

-- Refocussing the conversation and thinking talent acquisition and promotion in supply chain and logistics
+- Rethinking talent acquisition, retention and promotion in supply chain and logistics.

-Wayfinder was launched in Geelong on International Women’s Day (March 8) 2018.
-Further Wayfinder 2018 Luncheons were held nationally in Melbourne, Brisbane, Sydney, Newcastle, Perth and Adelaide.
-The luncheons have connected industry representatives with hundreds of community members from schools, universities, community organisations and government and showcased a range of diverse women from the sector.
+Wayfinder launched in Geelong on International Women’s Day (March 8) 2018 followed by a series of luncheon events held nationally in Melbourne, Brisbane, Sydney, Newcastle, Perth and Adelaide.
+The luncheons provided an opportunity to connect industry representatives with hundreds of community members from schools, universities, community organisations and government showcasing a range of diverse women from the sector.